HermanMartinus/justsketchme-frontend/_drafts/recipes-for-greatness-an-interview-with-the-creator-of-magical-confectionary.md

 ### What are your main inspirations and who are some artists you look up to?

 My mother.
 She is the most wonderful person who taught me a life of eating through art.
 I still ask her for advice on drawing.
-Also, my mentor as a manga artist is Ms. Aya Kanno.
+Also, my mentor as a manga artist is Ms Aya Kanno.
 She is the artist I helped as an assistant the longest.
 I learned a lot about what is required of a manga artist as a professional.
 Her work "Funeral Row of the Rose King" is also an animated work.